uptane/uptane.github.io/README.md

 This project is managed by Prof. Justin Cappos and other members of the [Secure Systems Lab](https://ssl.engineering.nyu.edu/) at NYU.

-This material is based upon work supported by the National Science Foundation under Grant Nos.
-CNS-1345049 and CNS-0959138.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Uptane is supported by U.S. Department of Homeland Security grants D15PC00239 and D15PC00302.
+The views and conclusions contained herein are the authors’ and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Department of Homeland Security (DHS) or the U.S. government.